001101/Leap-free-blesta-whmcs-panel/README.md

 Over the years I've worked for or have helped to build hundreds if not thousands of providers.
 I focused on completing the lacks of WHMCS (eg. billing, affiliates, CMS, SEO) and fixing its bugs.
 In retrospect, I wish I had actually worked on my own system instead of wasting my time with the obtusity of WHMCS team.

-If you think that it is impossible for me to create Leap, please understand that over the years I managed to deliver more useful and tested features in my modules working alone than the entire staff of WHMCS combined.
+If you think that it is impossible for me to create Weap, please understand that over the years I managed to deliver more useful and tested features in my modules working alone than the entire staff of WHMCS combined.
 Let me give you an idea of what I'm talking about:

 * [Turned WHMCS into a CMS](https://katamaze.com/whmcs/mercury/specifications) with blog, news, docs, feature requests, comments, bug reporting
 * [SEO for WHMCS](https://katamaze.com/blog/45/whmcs-seo-increase-traffic) including SEO URLs, sitemap, GeoIP, OG Tags...